leolani/cltl-combot/README.md

 ### Prerequisites

+#### Homebrew

+[Homebrew](https://brew.sh/) is a useful package manager for Mac OS X, to install it follow the instructions on their homepage.

 #### Python

-Most of the repositories require at least Python 3.8.
+Most of the repositories require a Python version of *at least 3.8 and at most 3.10*.
+For the provided build tooling the `python` and `pip` command must be linked to an appropriate version, You can check the version and used installation with the

+    python --version
+    which python

+commands.
 One option to manage Python versions is to use [pyenv](https://github.com/pyenv/pyenv).
 Note, however, that `pyenv` doesn't work well together with anaconda.
-To detect if you are using anaconda, run `which python`.
-If you use anaconda, you can use that to manage your Python version.
+To detect if you are using anaconda with the command above.
+If you use anaconda, you can use that to manage your Python version (?).

+*Note* that using an alias for the `python` command in the shell configuration script does not work as aliases are eventually not expanded if the shell is not in interactive mode.

 #### make

 To build the application, `make` is used.

-On OS X it is recommeded to upgrade `make`.
+On OS X it is recommended to upgrade `make`.
 Since OS X doesn't use standard GNU utils due their restrictive licence, default `make` on OS X is way outdated.

 One option is to use homebrew: